Working with a Funeral and Memorial Home

 You may specify the organizations that you wish to benefit from gifts given in memory of your loved one.
 Gifts given to St. Luke Lutheran Church will be designated by the family.
 Please talk to the pastor regarding possible designations.
 It is good to include the family wishes regarding memorials in the obituary written for the newspaper.

 A reception after the service is a time to share memories and comfort one another.
-St. Luke will provide set-up, coffee, lemonade, serving and clean-up at a cost of $100.
+St. Luke staff and volunteers will provide set-up, coffee, lemonade, serving and clean-up at a cost of $100 for non-members.
 A one-hour visitation with coffee and water available would be included in this fee.
-Our luncheon volunteer team will monitor a buffet luncheon and beverages during your luncheon, and will begin clean-up one hour after the luncheon start.
+Our luncheon coordinator team will monitor a buffet luncheon and beverages during your luncheon, and will begin clean-up one hour after the luncheon start.
 You can arrange to stay in our Fellowship Hall for more social time during the clean-up process.

 Honorariums and Fees